dripton/Slugathon/README.txt

 "python slugathon-client"

-7. If you want multiple human players, then in a third terminal, (on the same or a different computer), run "python slugathon-aiclient", picking a different player.
+7. If you want multiple human players, then in a third terminal, (on the same or a different computer), run "python slugathon-client", picking a different player.

 (You can add up to a total of 6 players.)